haoadoreorange/when-json-met-bigint/README.md

 # another-json-bigint

-This is a fork of https://github.com/sidorares/json-bigint, rewritten in TS, no longer use `bignumber.js`, and being actively maintained.
+This is a fork of [json-bigint](https://github.com/sidorares/json-bigint), rewritten in TS, no longer use `bignumber.js`, and being actively maintained.

-# json-bigint

 [![Build Status](https://secure.travis-ci.org/sidorares/json-bigint.png)](http://travis-ci.org/sidorares/json-bigint)
 [![NPM](https://nodei.co/npm/json-bigint.png?downloads=true&stars=true)](https://nodei.co/npm/json-bigint/)

 JSON.parse/stringify with bigints support.
-Based on Douglas Crockford [JSON.js](https://github.com/douglascrockford/JSON-js) package and [bignumber.js](https://github.com/MikeMcl/bignumber.js) library.
+Based on Douglas Crockford [JSON.js](https://github.com/douglascrockford/JSON-js) and [json-bigint](https://github.com/sidorares/json-bigint).

-Native `Bigint` was added to JS recently, so we added an option to leverage it instead of `bignumber.js`.
-However, the parsing with native `BigInt` is kept an option for backward compability.

 While most JSON parsers assume numeric values have same precision restrictions as IEEE 754 double, JSON specification _does not_ say anything about number precision.
 Any floating point number in decimal (optionally scientific) notation is valid JSON value.
 It's a good idea to serialize values which might fall out of IEEE 754 integer precision as strings in your JSON api, but `{ "value" : 9223372036854775807}`, for example, is still a valid RFC4627 JSON string, and in most JS runtimes the result of `JSON.parse` is this object: `{ value: 9223372036854776000 }`